7 Product-Led Growth Companies Paving the Way in Tech Today

 Slack is one of the quintessential examples of a product-led growth company.
 Through the network effect, Slack was able to grow its business as more and more professionals around the globe saw the value of joining the platform with their co-workers.

 Slack also understands the power of upselling.
 Upgrading to a paid Slack subscription allows users to store all of their messaging history.
 This is incredibly important for large companies that want receipts of all of their communications.
-It is no wonder Slack’s revenue increased from $12 million in 2014 to $902 million in 2021.
+It is no wonder Slack’s from $12 million in 2014 to $902 million in 2021.

 Atlassian